| Mexico:

 more noisily with each new can of beer and wager of

 pesos transferred to Luis’ locked box.
+After another close inspection by

 the referee, who seemed to take his job very seriously--wouldn't